physionetchallenges/physionetchallenges.github.io/2024/faq/index.md

 No, please use the submission form to submit your entry through a repository.

+<a name="model-folder-name"></a>__Can I change the folder name for the pretrained model?__

+No, please leave it as `model`.
+Our system will always look there for a model.

 <a name="repository"></a>__Do you run the code that was in my repository at the time of submission?__

-No, not yet.
-If you change your code after submitting, then we may or may not run the updated version of your code.
-If you want to update your code but do not want us to run the updates (yet), then please make changes in a subdirectory or in another branch of your repository.
+Yes, we pull the latest version of the code that was in the repository before the time of submission.

 <a name="unsuccessful-entry"></a>__Why is my entry unsuccessful on your submission system?
 It works on my computer.__

 If you used Python for your entry, then please test it in Docker.
 See the submissions page for details.

 <a name="error-lose-entry"></a>__My entry had some kind of error.
 Did I lose one of my total entries?__

 No, only scored entries (submitted entries that receive a score) count against the total number of allowed entries.